BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Experiments

 \subsection{Datasets}

 Our study was conducted on the publicly available Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset.
 We selected the same number of subjects for each category, including significant memory concern (SMC), early mild cognitive impairment (EMCI), late mild cognitive impairment (LMCI), and normal control (NC).
-The total number of subjects is 240, scanned with both functional magnetic resonance imaging (fMRI) and DTI.
+The total number of subjects is 240, scanned with both functional magnetic resonance imaging (fMRI) and diffusion tensor imaging (DTI).
 The male-to-female ratio is nearly balanced.

 The fMRI scans were performed by Siemens using the following parameters: a repetition time (TR) of 3.0 s and an echo-planar imaging (EPI) sequence consisting of 197 volumes.
-There are two preprocessing approaches for the fMRI data, both of which require the anatomical automatic labeling (AAL90) atlas \cite{tzourio2002automated} for computing region of interest (ROI)-based time series.
-The first approach involves using the GRETNA software to obtain the functional time series, which serves as the empirical sample $\boldsymbol{H}_{0}$ in our proposed model.
-The specific computation steps using GRETNA \cite{wang2015gretna} are described in the work by Zuo \emph{et al.} \cite{zuo2022constructing}.
-The second approach is our study, which utilizes the standard atlas file $aal.nii$ to divide each fMRI volume into 90 brain regions and average the voxel values within each region.
-We removed the first 10 volumes and obtained the rough sample $\boldsymbol{F} \in \mathbb{R}^{90 \times 187}$.
+The preprocessing approach for the fMRI data requires the anatomical automatic labeling (AAL90) atlas \cite{tzourio2002automated} to compute region of interest (ROI)-based time series.
+This approach involves using the GRETNA software to obtain the functional time series, which serves as the empirical sample $\boldsymbol{H}_{0}$ in our proposed model.
+The specific computation steps using GRETNA \cite{wang2015gretna} are described in the work\cite{zuo2022constructing}.
 The DTI scanning directions range from 6 to 126.
-To preprocess the DTI, we utilized the PANDA toolbox \cite{cui2013panda} and obtained the structural connectivity with dimensions of $90 \times 90$.
+To preprocess the DTI, we utilized the PANDA toolbox \cite{cui2013panda} to first determine brain fractional anisotropy and then output a structural connectivity matrix based on the deterministic fiber tracking method.
+The subsequent connectivity matrix has a dimension of $90 \times 90$.